Small batch maple pecan sticky buns with the fluffiest milk bread brioche cinnamon rolls.

 • In a small bowl, mix together the brown sugar and cinnamon and set aside.

 • Once the dough has finished rising, lightly punch it down to remove any excess air in it.
 Transfer the dough to a clean and lightly floured surface, then roll it out to a 12″ x 16″ (30 x 40 cm) rectangle.
+If the dough keeps springing back a lot while rolling it out, let it rest for 5 minutes before continuing.

 • Melt the butter, then spread it over the dough.
 Sprinkle the cinnamon sugar over the butter in an even layer.